Model Context Protocol (MCP) Quick Start Guide

 )

-# Here we need to import the server's app object
+# Here we need to import the app object from the server

 from file_server import app